A Trauma-Informed Writing & Wellness Practice

 Start with the free 5-day course.
 Community opens July 1.

-For writers who want to write through hard things without burning themselves down in the process.
+For writers who want to write through trauma and difficult material with somatic awareness and safety built into the process.

 Your Facilitator

 No. But all of us are already writers in some way.
 We text, we write emails, reports, letters, social media posts.
-If you are interested in writing creatively, maybe it's time to start calling yourself a writer.
 The collective will give you tools to explore that identity and practice.

 No. A lot of people come to me because they want to write specifically through trauma.
 Other people are writing about trauma but not about their own.
 And even if you are writing through your trauma, this does not mean you have to write directly about it.
 That's what this collective really does: helps you find genres and forms to write about difficult topics and content in ways that feel safe, productive, and generative.